 A San Francisco native who spent decades living in and watching Silicon Valley grow, Joanne recently left the traffic behind and relocated out to Tracy, CA. When she’s not exploring her new surroundings, you’ll find her reading, gardening, cooking, and spending as much time as possible with her two beautiful grand-girls!

-As the outreach coordinator for the NCEO, Timothy Garbinsky works with volunteers, allied organizations, and the press to creatively and effectively disseminate information about employee ownership and advance the NCEO's mission.
+As the communications director for the NCEO, Timothy Garbinsky works with volunteers, allied organizations, and the press to creatively and effectively disseminate information about employee ownership and advance the NCEO's mission.
 He earned his BA from Duke University in 2009 and has since worked as a content creator and an educator, skills which he transfers to the NCEO.

 Originally from the D.C. metropolitan area, Tim has lived, worked, and studied in three continents over the past decade, cultivating a passion for other cultures and all peoples.
 He likes to read and write, listen to and create music, and stay active whenever possible.